Bi-State Development Research Institute

 The Bi-State Development Research Institute is a 501(c)(3) non-profit corporation under the organizational umbrella of Bi-State Development, a regional development authority chartered by Congress as an Interstate Compact in 1949 between Missouri and Illinois, and signed into law by President Harry S. Truman in 1950.
 The Institute serves the St. Louis region, including the City of St. Louis, St. Charles, St. Louis and Jefferson Counties in Missouri and Madison, St. Clair and Monroe Counties in Illinois.

-Director, Bi-State Development Research Institute
+Interim Director of the Bi-State Development Research Institute